apache/spark/docs/concepts.rst

 for some basic load balancing and fault tolerance when used in conjunction with retries.

+Airflow also has the ability to reference connections via environment variables from the operating system.
+But it only supports URI format.
+If you need to specify ``extra`` for your connection, please use web UI.

+If connections with the same ``conn_id`` are defined in both Airflow metadata database and environment variables, only the one in environment variables will be referenced by Airflow (for example, given ``conn_id`` ``postgres_master``, Airflow will search for ``AIRFLOW_CONN_POSTGRES_MASTER`` in environment variables first and directly reference it if found, before it starts to search in metadata database).

 Many hooks have a default ``conn_id``, where operators using that hook do not need to supply an explicit connection ID.
 For example, the default ``conn_id`` for the :class:`~airflow.hooks.postgres_hook.PostgresHook` is